 Tips for making Pineapple Rhubarb Crisp

-- Chop the fruit into small pieces so that it will be easy to eat when baked in small containers like Mason jars or mini skillets.
+- Chop the fruit into small pieces so that it will be easy to eat when baked in small containers like ramekins or mini skillets.

 - Use fresh or frozen (and thawed) rhubarb and fresh or canned (and drained) pineapple tidbits.